 In Scala, the typeclass pattern consists of several parts:

-For example, a trait with a show method to transform a T into a String
+For example, a trait with a show function to transform a T into a String

 trait Show[T] {